-These are general results and are applicable to any flight path in a vertical plane.
+These are general results and apply to any flight path in a vertical plane.

 Circular Flight Path

 Consider now the forces on an airplane following a completely circular path of radius = constant in a vertical plane flying at a constant airspeed, as shown in the figure below.
-Notice that when continuing this pull-up then the airplane would perform a complete loop in a vertical plane, which is a special case, In proceeding, it is reasonable to make assumption that .
+Notice that when continuing this pull-up, the airplane would perform a complete loop in a vertical plane, which is a particular case.
+In proceeding, it is reasonable to assume that .

 Vertical equilibrium, in this case, requires that

 Therefore, the lift required is

 i.e., the lift on the airplane must be greater than its weight, where the load factor is

-The excess lift is related to the load factor such that , i.e., the number of effective “g’s”.
-So it can be seen that for a given radius of the flight path, the load factor increases with the square of the airspeed.
-For a given airspeed, the load factor is inversely proportional to the radius, i.e. a faster and/or tighter flight path will produce a higher load factor.
+The excess lift is related to the load factor such that , i.e., the number of effective loadings.
+So, it can be seen that for a given radius of the flight path, the load factor increases with the square of the airspeed.
+For a given airspeed, the load factor is inversely proportional to the radius, i.e., a faster and/or tighter flight path will produce a higher load factor.

 The radius of curvature of the flight path, in this case, will be

 For a given load factor, the radius of the flight path increases quickly with the square of the airspeed.
-This result gives some understanding as to the development of tactics needed for combat maneuvers used by military aircraft, where tighter maneuvers need to be performed at lower airspeeds.
+This result explains the development of tactics needed for combat maneuvers used by military aircraft, where tighter maneuvers must be performed at lower airspeeds.
 The corresponding angular rate in the maneuver is

 which again confirms that tighter vertical maneuvers are best flown at lower airspeeds.

 Perfect Circular Loop Maneuver

-As previously discussed, lift on the wing must be sufficient to overcome the weight of the airplane and to produce the centripetal acceleration to execute a circular flight path in a vertical plane.
+As previously discussed, lift on the wing must be sufficient to overcome the airplane’s weight and produce the centripetal acceleration to execute a circular flight path in a vertical plane.
 The lift required is

 where at the bottom of the loop and at the top.
 The corresponding load factor will be